khawarahemad/ViewMax/README.md

 ### Troubleshooting

 - Make sure **ChromeDriver** is correctly installed and added to your PATH.
-- Ensure the **virtual environment** is active when installing dependencies and running the tool.
+- Ensure the **virtual environment** is active when installing dependencies and running the tool...